Blackaddr/TouchMIDI/README.md

 This project is an active work in progress:

 April 2020
+- Use updated filed on preset control to only draw that control.
+This will reduce overall flicker.
-- fix delay on Preset Control screen when using expression pedal.
+- (DONE) fix delay on Preset Control screen when using expression pedal.
 Drawing is slow, we need expression to be very fast!
 - (DONE) Add "Savings" status screen
 - (DONE) add SPACE to text editor
 - (DONE) add touch to text editor